Elbląg: Teutonic Order

 In 1246 the town was granted a constitution under Lübeck law, used in maritime circumstances, instead of Magdeburg rights common in other cities in Central Europe.
 This decision of the Order was in keeping with its general strategy of espousing the trade association that in 1358 would become the Hanseatic League.
 The Order seized on this association early and used it to establish bases throughout the Baltic.
 The Order's involvement in the League was somewhat contradictory.
 In whatever cities they founded the ultimate authority was the commander of the town, who kept office in the citadel, typically used as a prison.
 Lübeck law, on the other hand, provided for self-government of the town.

+In 1255, Sambor II, Duke of Pomerania and Jaromar II, Prince of Rügen allowed local merchants to trade within their duchies.
+In 1278, King Magnus the Lawmender of Norway also granted privileges to local merchants.
+The privileges of the Pomeranian dukes were later confirmed by Władysław I Łokietek and subsequent Polish kings.
+In 1294, King Philip IV of France allowed local merchants to sell their goods in Flanders.
+He also recruited the city's fleet to serve as French mercenaries in the event of a war.
 Membership in the Hanseatic League meant having important trading contacts with England, Flanders, France, and the Netherlands.
-The city received numerous merchant privileges from the rulers of England, Poland, Pomerania, and the Teutonic Order.
-For instance, the privilege of the Old Town was upgraded in 1343, while in 1393 it was granted an emporium privilege for grains, metals, and forest products.
+The privilege of the Old Town was upgraded in 1343, while in 1393 it was granted an emporium privilege for grains, metals, and forest products.